src-d/guide/developer-community/fix-DCO.md

 git config --global init.templatedir ~/.git-templates
 ```

-**note:** you will also need to paste this hook in your existent git repositories.
+**NOTE:** You will still need to paste this hook in your existing git repositories.

 ### Sign-off Option #3: Git Aliases